peterbabulik/Gemini-D-D-Storyteller/README.md

 ## 💡 The "Vibe Coded" Approach

 This project is a testament to the power of AI-assisted development.
-The term "vibe coded" refers to a development process where the programmer guides a generative AI model (in this case, likely within Google AI Studio) to produce the source code, focusing on the high-level goals and "vibes" of the application rather than writing every line of code manually.
+The term "vibe coded" refers to a development process where the programmer guides a generative AI model (in this case, Google AI Studio) to produce the source code, focusing on the high-level goals and "vibes" of the application rather than writing every line of code manually.
 This approach allowed for the rapid prototyping and development of a complex, multi-modal AI application.

 ##  futurereadme
 To get a local copy up and running, follow these simple steps.